wandb/docs/docs/guides/hosting/operator.md

 This section describes the configuration options for W&B Kubernetes operator (wandb-controller-manager).
 The operator receives its configuration in the form of a YAML file.

 By default, the W&B Kubernetes operator does not need a configuration file.
-Create a configuration file if required.
+Create a configuration file if required (e.g. specifying custom CAs, deploying in an airgapped environment).

 Find the full list of spec customization [in the Helm repository](https://github.com/wandb/helm-charts/blob/main/charts/operator/values.yaml).